trackmania-rl/tmrl/readme/get_started.md

 ### Troubleshooting:
 If you get an error saying that communication was refused, try reloading the `TMRL grab data` script in the OpenPlanet menu.

+If you see many warnings saying that time-steps time out, this means that your computer struggles at running the AI and trackmania in parallel.
+Try reducing the trackmania graphics to the minimum (in particular, try setting the maximum fps to 30, but not much less than this, because screenshots are captured at 20 fps).

 ## Train your own self-driving AIs